softcite/software-mentions/client/Readme.md

 ## Requirements

-The client has been tested with Python 3.5.
+The client has been tested with Python 3.5 and 3.6.

 ## Install